neustar/string-similarity/README.md

 1. Download the archive file and unzip it.
 2. In the unzipped folder, type `make` to generate the binary file.
-3. Prepare an input file with two input strings separated with the "|" character.
+3. Prepare an input file where the two input strings to be compared are separated with the "|" character.
 4. Run the program by typing  `./computeMetrics inputFile outputFile` where `inputFile` and `outputFile` are input and output files respectively.
-5. Get the output from the standard output and from the output files in the output folder.
+5. Get the output from the standard output and from the output file in the output folder.
 6. If you copy the `computeMetrics` binary into the `/bin` folder in a Macbook Pro for instance, it serves just as a Linux command performing what the `computeMetrics` tool is designed to do, those that are described above.
 It becomes similar to the well known Linux commands such as `ls`, `sync`, `chmod` ... etc. In this case, the tool is run as `computeMetrics inputFile outputFile` from any folder in the Macbook Pro.

 Testing
 ==========
 Some sample test input files are given in the `testInputData` folder.
-The names in this folder are extracted from [2].
+The names dataset in this folder is extracted from [2].
 The corresponding output files are given in `testOutputData` folder.
 After compiling the program successfully, running the `computeMetrics` binary with the input files in the testInputData folder should generate the strings with the corresponding metric values in a format which is the same as those in the `testOutputData` floder.
 The program can be run with the test files as `./computeMetrics testInputData/testInputFile testOuputData/testOutputFile` where `testInputFile` can be any of the files in the `testInputData` folder.
 This can then generate the `testOputputFile` in the `testOutputData` folder.